zackemannen81/Beat-Blaster/docs/developer_handoff.md

 ## Summary
 Beat Blaster now ships with the vertical rhythm shooter slice targeted for Sprint 1.
 Core systems implemented on branch `dev`:
-- Lane-managed vertical traversal with sticky snapping tied to easing and deadzones.
+- Lane-managed vertical traversal with full XY thrust; lane snapping only engages when horizontal input is idle.
-- Release-to-shoot flow that grades timing windows against live BPM and feeds HUD feedback.
+- Click-to-fire restored as the default with beat grading preserved, plus an option to unlock free mouse aiming in vertical mode.
 - Lane-aware enemy pipeline including the prototype LaneHopper pattern that hops on `beat:low` events.
 - HUD telemetry for BPM, lane count, and shot quality to close the feedback loop for playtests.